- Group Tours

 - Australia (02) 8006 4411

-The museum features special exhibits in addition to the permanent attractions.
+Manga Studio where you can watch a manga drawing demonstration.
+These manga drawings are done by professional manga artists, so be sure to take notes when watching if you plan on becoming a manga artist one day.
+The museum also features special exhibits in addition to the permanent attractions.
 This ranges from special guest speakers to art exhibitions.
 The museum always has something interesting going on, which is why you are advised to check out the schedule in advanced so you know what to expect!

 Taken from the museum page:

 Developed and opened through the deep understanding and active cooperation of local residents, as a joint project of Kyoto City and Kyoto Seika University, the Kyoto International Manga Museum was established on the site of the former Tatsuike Primary School.